 - Customers give Plastiq the name of the person or business they want to pay, the amount of the payment and the recipient’s address or direct deposit details.
 The recipient does not have to sign up with the service.

-- Plastiq charges the customer’s credit card for the payment, plus the 2.5 percent transaction fee
+- Plastiq charges the customer’s credit card for the payment, plus the up to 2.85 percent transaction fee

 - Then Plastiq pays the recipient, either by check, wire transfer or ACH.